rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 know code is okay, but Rust doesn’t, it’s time to reach for unsafe code.

-Listing 19-6 shows how to use an `unsafe` block, a raw pointer, and some calls to unsafe functions to make the implementation of `split_at_mut` work:
+Listing 19-6 shows how to use an `unsafe` block, a raw pointer, and some calls to unsafe functions to make the implementation of `split_at_mut` work.

 ```rust
 use std::slice;